Back to tutorials

 1. Enable Window Watcher.
 Select Enable Window Watcher, if you would like to restrict access to particular Revit windows.
 See Window Watcher for settings.

 2. Enable Warnings Tracker.
-Select Enable Warnings Tracker, if you would like to track the warning that you create.
+Select Enable Warnings Tracker, if you would like to track the warnings that you create.
 See Window Watcher for settings.

 3. Enable Family Tracker.
 Select Enable Family Tracker, if you would like to track the Family insertion and modification, by dates and user.
 See Family Tracker for instructions.